Image Credit – Productivity from Work from Home

-The Internet for a remote worker is like umbilical cord that connects to its workplace.
+The Internet for a remote worker is like an umbilical cord that connects to its workplace.

 Another issue that we face most of the time during our calls is “background noise” in the apartment, neighbors, roads or even your own house with kids playing/members chatting.

-Whatsapp has helped us a lot in “connecting” but for tasks and work assignment it does not serve the purpose.
+Whatsapp has helped us a lot in “connecting” but for tasks and work assignments it does not serve the purpose.
 Hence now we have moved to Slack.

-We follow an Agile Model, hence task allocation, execution needs to be planned in advance with daily stand-ups.
-One of the team members takes turn in driving the meeting so that we are confident enough in leading a call.
+We follow an Agile Model, hence task allocation, and execution needs to be planned in advance with daily stand-ups.
+One of the team members takes turns in driving the meeting so that we are confident enough in leading a call.

 The Remote Marketing Team @Hylo